Filoli

 Filoli, also known as the Bourn-Roth Estate, is a country house set in 16 acre of formal gardens surrounded by a 654 acre estate, located in Woodside, California, about 25 mi south of San Francisco, at the southern end of Crystal Springs Reservoir, on the eastern slope of the Santa Cruz Mountains.
-Now owned by the National Trust for Historic Preservation, Filoli is open to the public.
+Now owned by the private, nonprofit National Trust for Historic Preservation, Filoli is open to the public.
 The site is both a California Historical Landmark and listed on the National Register of Historic Places.

 History

 Bourn family

 Filoli was built between 1915 and 1917 for William Bowers Bourn II, owner of one of California's richest gold mines and president of Spring Valley Water Company, which supplied San Francisco's water, and his wife, Agnes Moody Bourn.
 They wanted a country estate nearer to their home in San Francisco.
 The principal designer, San Francisco architect Willis Polk, used a free Georgian style that incorporated the tiled roofs characteristic of California.
 Polk had previously designed Bourn's houses in Grass Valley and on Webster Street in San Francisco.
 Polk's friend, artist and designer Bruce Porter, was commissioned to collaborate with the Bourns in planning the gardens, which were laid out between 1917 and 1922.
 The horticulturist who designed the plantings and fixed the original color schemes was Isabella Worn; she supervised the garden's maintenance for 35 years.

 Filoli served as one of the Bourns' residences from 1917 to 1936.
 The name of the estate is an acronym formed by combining the first two letters from the key words of William Bourn's credo: "Fight for a just cause; Love your fellow man; Live a good life."

 Bourn's Spring Valley Water Company owned Crystal Springs Reservoir and the surrounding area.
 Bourn called the Crystal Springs Reservoirs "Spring Valley Lakes" for his company.
 The original Spring Valley was between Mason and Taylor Streets, and Washington and Broadway Streets in San Francisco, where the water company started.
 When the company went south for more water, the Spring Valley name was carried south too.

 Bourn also owned Muckross House in Ireland and is reputed to have used Muckross as a model for Filoli.